 This is very important.
 Promotion can be done by a salesperson while promotion can also be done via the system.
 For example, I can launch a promoting of a product on Facebook, Google, LinkedIn or Twitter for 30 days without physically doing any work.

 That’s a system doing the work for me!

 I’m leveraging the digital channels to market and promote my brand.
 While at the same time, I can undergo a 30 days sales conservation with 30 customers, doing one per day.
 That’s energy and effort.
 So while marketing leverages technology to promote to many people, sales simply deal with individuals and small groups.

 Sales is simply a transaction between two parties.
-Marketing is the promotion and distribution of sales information to massive amount of people.
-So while sales uses one-one-one, calling and networking to promote and convert leads, marketing on the other hand uses blogging, social media, advertising and others to communicate to many people in order to generate leads/prospects.
+Marketing is the promotion and distribution of sales information to a massive amount of people.
+So while sales uses one-one-one, calling and networking to promote and convert leads, marketing, on the other hand, uses blogging, social media, advertising, and others to communicate to many people in order to generate leads/prospects.